does medicare cover assisted living in texas

 • Hospice care: For late-stage dementia and Alzheimer’s patients, Original Medicare offers a hospice benefit.

-Some Medicare Advantage plans cover long-term care costs, like personal care and assistance.
-When choosing a Medicare Advantage plan ensure that you review the Evidence of Coverage (EOC) to learn if the memory care products and services needed are covered.
+Some Medicare Advantage plans cover long-term care costs, such as personal care and assistance.
+When choosing a Medicare Advantage plan, ensure that you review the Evidence of Coverage (EOC) to learn if the memory care products and services needed are covered.

 author avatar